MOUNT OF OLIVES – Jerusalem Israel

 As of 2010, the Jewish cemetery on the Mount of Olives has been targeted regularly by Arab vandals.
 Mourners have been assaulted.
 Notable graves that have been defaced by vandals include those of the Gerrer Rebbe and Menachem Begin.

-On 6 November 2010, an international watch-committee was set up by Diaspora Jews with the aim of reversing the desecration of the Jewish cemetery.
+On 6 November 2010, an international watch committee was set up by Diaspora Jews to reverse the desecration of the Jewish cemetery.
 According to one of the founders, the initiative was triggered by witnessing tombstones that were wrecked with “the kind of maliciousness that defies the imagination.”

 About admin